surgatengit/theplayer/README.md

 # theseason

-Run the setup.sh (dependencies and programs).
+- Run the setup.sh (dependencies).

-Download theseason to theseason.sh.
+- Download theseason to theseason.sh
-Do chmod +x theseason.sh.
+- Do chmod +x theseason.sh
-Grab your htb token and put in the code.
+- Grab your htb token My Profile - PROFILE SETTINGS - APP TOKENS - CREATE TOKEN and put in the code.
-Connect to HTB vpn.
+- Connect to HTB vpn
-And run ./theseason.sh.
+- And run ./theseason.sh
-Enjoy.
+- Enjoy

 # theplayer

-theseason.
-To run you need to add your jwt token in the code.

 The player goes to stanby.
 --------------